Chime provides fee-free online banking services through a well-received mobile app.

 - Fees for using out-of-network ATMs.
 You’ll pay $2.50 per transaction if you withdraw from an ATM outside of Chime’s free network.

-- Expensive to deposit cash.
+- Often expensive to deposit cash.
 Online-only banks aren’t designed for people who regularly deposit cash.
 But Chime’s website says you can do so through its “cash deposit partners” at retail locations.
-The website doesn’t say how much that will cost you.
+Walgreens offers free cash deposits for Chime customers.
+The website doesn’t otherwise say how much deposits will cost you.
 It does say those services “may impose their own fees.”
 In the past, Chime has partnered with Green Dot; its cash deposits can cost up to $4.95 each.

 Who Should Use Chime for Banking

 What demographic does Chime appeal to most?
 That’s a tricky question.
 Chime definitely caters to digital natives who have never had a traditional bank account or people who have negative banking histories.

 But it’s a great option for anyone open to banking through an online-only company.